Virgil Abloh’s new Nike store is a peek at the future of retail

 I can’t help but think that Adidas has just created a shoe built to be recycled, but isn’t sure how to get the public to return them when they’re done.
 Nike has built the space to make that recollection compelling, but of course, it won’t give you a shoe in return.
 Mash those two good ideas up, and maybe you get a great one.

 As for the experiential aspects of the store, Abloh wants young people to come in and, with access to free notebooks and markers, sketch their shoe of the future.
 Abloh and Nike–like Apple and Starbucks before them–imagine the store as a public space.
-“The footprint of this place is probably 20% retail on one of the most expensive retail streets in the county,” says Abloh.
-“The concept is valuable to me and the brand, but its not about the exchange of dollars.”
+“The footprint of this place is probably 20% retail on one of the most expensive retail streets in the country,” says Abloh.
+“The concept is valuable to me and the brand, but it’s not about the exchange of dollars.”

 But can any corporate-owned entity ever be truly public?
 It’s certainly not a point Abloh is ready to defend to the death.
 He admits that it’s a good idea to question corporate motives, while also pointing out that he never thought his local Boys & Girls Club was a cool enough place to hang out at as a kid.
-“I think though, for me as an architect, with urban planning brain, the reality of retail moving online is that physical retail would be vacant,” he says.
+“I think though, for me as an architect, with an urban planning brain, the reality of retail moving online is that physical retail would be vacant,” he says.
 “Maybe these companies exploring these ideas are passing [me] the baton.
 ‘What will you do when all Starbucks is Postmates?'”

 In 2019, as Abloh opens his own Nike store on his aspirational stomping grounds, he is certainly holding the baton.
 And perhaps the Re-Creation store is an early look at that future.